google/WebFundamentals/src/content/en/fundamentals/getting-started/your-first-progressive-web-app/step-05.markdown

 {% include shared/toc.liquid %}

-The **cache first then network** strategy is ideal for our use case.
+The **cache first then network** strategy is ideal for our app.
 It gets data on screen as quickly as possible, then updates that once the network has returned the latest data.
 In comparison to **network first then cache**, the user does not have to wait until the fetch times out to get the cached data.